Egbert-Azure/stockfish-cluster/setup-azure-cluster/SetupAzureBasicMPICluster.md

  mpirun -np 2 mycluster1,mycluster2,mycluster3 ./osu-micro-benchmarks-6.1/install/libexec/osu-micro-benc
 hmarks/mpi/pt2pt/osu_latency
 ```
-To optimize an MPI cluster we can remove public IP for all nodes but not the master.
+To optimize an MPI cluster we can remove public IP addresses for all nodes but not the master.
 ``` vbnet
 # Azure CLI Script